milosilo/AI/README.md

 **It is where to find my current prompt engineering and upcoming AI red teaming lab research writeups.**

- **!!8/19/2023 - RateMyAI Prompt Engineering Tool Release Soon!!
-It's based on a never seen before approach, and is in the final design stages so expect it next week.
+ **!!8/19/2023!! - !!Upcoming RateMyAI Prompt Engineering Tool Release!!**

+ **It's based on a never seen before approach, and is in the final design stages so expect it next week.
 So far its fun to use!**

 I began using Chat GPT about 8 months ago and found it very interesting because the interactions required to bypass certain restrictions were similar to the elicitation techniques I used when I was in counterintelligence to gain specific information through conversation.